 Before contacting Clare Murphy – please read this information.

+No. This website is not a forum or an “Agony Aunts” advice column.
+I do sometimes respond to comments.
+The SpeakOutLoud website is a free resource full of advice for you to peruse.
 Since starting this website I’ve received an overwhelming number of questions and calls for help.
 I really do want to reply to everyone personally but realise I can’t commit to doing this.
-I need to balance what I do for free (this website) with earning a living (consulting, counselling, supervision, trainings, talks, seminars).
+I need to balance what I do for free (this website) with earning a living consulting, counselling, supervision and conducting trainings, talks, and seminars.

 To understand psychological abuse and coercive control . . .

 please browse the website, and/or use the search function, for answers.
 To find archived articles click on the Articles tab where I list all the posts under different subjects.
 Alternatively, click on the SiteMap which also lists all the archived blog posts.

 you know is in relationship with a man who is psychologically abusing and controlling her, please read the following articles.
 Depending on the stage she might be at in making sense of the abuse, these articles give tips on how to help her and how she makes sense of the abuse: Stage 1.
 Stage 2.
 Stage 3.
 Stage 4.
 Stage 5.

 For support for male victims of violence or sexual abuse . . .

 Go to this page for a list of supportive websites and information.